baransu/amble-engine/README.md

 # Amble Engine
-Game engine written in JavaScript on top of electron (atom-shell) with visual scripting, for making web and mobile games.
+Game engine written in JavaScript on top of [Electron](http://electron.atom.io/) (atom-shell) with visual scripting, for making web and mobile games.

 ## Prerequisite